paulsutherland/polyonic-secure-pouch/README.md

 # polyonic-secure-pouch

-PouchDB AES encryption for Polyonic [paulsutherland/Polyonic] and browsers using [danang-id/simple-crypto-js] which uses [brix/crypto-js]
+PouchDB AES encryption for Polyonic [Polyonic] and browsers using [danang-id/simple-crypto-js] which uses [brix/crypto-js]

 ```js
 const db = new PouchDB('app.db');